Need a no-closing-costs mortgage? Shop today for a loan.

 Going with the higher-rate, no-closing-cost option runs $43.24 a month more, or $15,567 more over 30 years.
 In this scenario, it takes six years and nine months to break even and recoup the closing costs via the lower monthly house payments.

-"It's not something that every lender will offer, but it doesn't hurt to ask about that option," says Frank Nothaft, the chief economist at mortgage giant Freddie Mac.
+"It's not something that every lender will offer, but it doesn't hurt to ask about that option," says Frank Nothaft, the chief economist at CoreLogic, a firm that analyzes real estate and other financial data.
 "It's up to consumers to decide if the trade-off makes sense."